tolga9009/elgato-gchd/README.md

 If no commandline options are set, the device will autodetect what source you have, HDMI, Component, or Composite.
 It will also autodetect the streamed resolution and colorspace.
 It will not however handle these changing on the fly.
-The detection for whetjer you are using HDMI/Component/Composite may malfunction in the following cases:
+The detection for whether you are using HDMI/Component/Composite may malfunction in the following cases:

  * There is no signal at all.
 It often will detect no signal as a signal of